Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Introduction

 In recent years, researchers have proposed various adaptive learning approaches \cite{cikm19-exercise,edm19-exercise,kdd19-ktsim} to personalize the learning path for improving the overall knowledge level of each individual student.
 However, these adaptive learning approaches encounter several challenges when addressing the GITS problem.
 (1) They primarily recommend a sequence of exercises to maximize the student's learning gain within a fixed number of interactions, but lack an effective and efficient plan for guiding students towards achieving a specific long-term educational goals, \textit{i.e.}, the target concept in GITS.
 (2) These methods only measure whether students can correctly respond to the exercise, overlooking the importance of assessing the mastery level of the underlying target concept within GITS.
 (3) Many of them rely on offline historical data to construct ITSs.
 This offline learning paradigm, rooted in static historical data, potentially misaligns with the dynamic nature of the online user learning process within interactive settings.

 To tackle these challenges, we propose a novel framework, named Planning-Assessment-Interaction (\texttt{PAI}), for the goal-oriented policy learning in GITS.
-In specific, we formulate the tutoring policy learning in GITS as a Markov Decision Process problem that can be optimized by reinforcement learning (RL).
+In specific, we formulate the tutoring policy learning in GITS as a Markov Decision Process problem that can be optimized by reinforcement learning (RL), regarding the mastery of the target concept as the long-term goal.
 Firstly, we harness cognitive structure information, encompassing cognitive graphs to enhance state representation learning and prerequisite relations for refining action selection strategies.
 These elements work in tandem to enhance the goal-oriented policy planning for proactively achieving the pedagogical goal.
 Secondly, we implement a dynamically updated cognitive diagnosis model that simulates real-time student responses to exercises and concepts.
 This simulation accommodates diverse types of students by varying difficulty levels, learning patience, and learning speeds, facilitating research in online education with diversity, equity, and inclusion.
 Overall, we employ a graph-based RL algorithm to optimize the goal-oriented policy learning problem, with the aim to achieve the designated goal effectively and efficiently.

-To sum up, the main contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We comprehensively consider a goal-oriented intelligent tutoring system (GITS) scenario that is a practical application in online education, highlighting the importance of researching into the designs of proactive engagement in ITSs. \item We propose a novel RL-based framework, namely Planning-Assessment-Interaction (\texttt{PAI}), to leverage both cognitive structure information and cognitive diagnosis techniques for the goal-oriented policy learning in GITS. \item We build three GITS datasets by simulating teacher-student interactions to enable offline academic research.
-Experimental results also demonstrate the effectiveness and efficiency of \texttt{PAI} and extensive analyses are conducted to showcase the challenges presented in this task. \end{itemize}
+To sum up, the main contributions of this work are as follows: \begin{itemize} \item We comprehensively consider a goal-oriented intelligent tutoring system (GITS) scenario that is a practical application in online education, highlighting the importance of researching into the designs of proactive engagement in ITSs. \item We propose a novel RL-based framework, namely Planning-Assessment-Interaction (\texttt{PAI}), to leverage both cognitive structure information and cognitive diagnosis techniques for the goal-oriented policy learning in GITS. \item We build three GITS datasets simulating teacher-student interactions to enable offline academic research.
+Experimental results demonstrate the effectiveness and efficiency of \texttt{PAI} and extensive analyses showcase the challenges presented in this task. \footnote{Code and data will be released via \url{https://github.com/Sky-Wanderer/Towards-Goal-oriented-Intelligent-Tutoring-Systems-in-Online-Education}.} \end{itemize}